lislis/volca-keys/content/workflow.md

 # Active Step

+**Active Step** Mode lets you control the sequencer directly.
+That means we can decide for each step in our sequence **whether or not it should be played**.
+The default is that every step is played, all LEDs are on, like we had it until now.

 Press **Func** and **Play** together to activate **Active Step** Mode.
 You should see the Func and Play blinking and all LEDs light up.

-In Active Step mode we can decide for each step in our sequence **whether or not it should be played**.
-The default is that every step is played, all LEDs are on.
-Try touching a key, the LED turns off and this specific step in the sequence is now deactivated.
+Try touching a key now, the LED turns off and this specific step in the sequence is now deactivated.

-Press **Play** while still in Active Step Mode to hear the changes live.
+Press **Play** while still in Active Step Mode (the blinking pattern changes) to hear the changes in the sequence live.

 Deactivate all steps except one.
 Add a few more.
 Change them again.
 Get a feel for which parts of your sequence sound good isolated or minimally put together.

 Press **Func** again to leave Active Step Mode.
 You can always enter and change this again.

 You can use Active Step Mode to arrange or perform your sequence and bring a more exciting live element to it!

+Experiment and figure out what you like!

 # Saving to memory